-For me personally, by using the methods outlined in my Save More-Clip Less: Feed Your Family For Less Without Extreme Couponing ebook, I could easily feed my husband and I for $60 a week, or $4.30 per person per day.
+For me personally, by using the methods outlined in my Save More-Clip Less: Feed Your Family For Less Without Extreme Couponing ebook, I could easily feed my husband and I for $60 a week ($4.30 per person per day) which saves $109 over a four week period.
 I currently feed our family of six including three teenagers and a twelve year old for $125 per week, or $2.98 per person per day.
-We do have access to fairly cheap in-season produce, but prices on most items are more expensive than other parts of the country such as the midwest.
+We do have access to fairly cheap in-season produce, but prices on most items are more expensive than other parts of the country such as the mid-west.

-Really, the issue of how much to spend on groceries boils down to your personal needs and values.
-If you have a higher income and believe strongly in purchasing all organic foods, for example, that is what you should do.
+Really the issue of how much to spend on groceries boils down to your personal needs and values.
+If you have a higher income and believe strongly in purchasing all organic foods, for example, then you will have a higher grocery bill by choice.
 If you have a lower income and believe strongly that you should eat only organic food, then you will have to make sacrifices elsewhere in your budget to be able to afford the higher cost.

-If your goal is to save as much money as possible, there are many ideas you can implement to bring your grocery bill down to a level which is much lower than what the USDA suggests.
+If your goal is to save as much money as possible, there are many ideas included in the Resource section below which you can implement to bring your grocery bill down to a level which is much lower than what the USDA suggests.

 What do you think?
 Leave a comment with your family size and weekly grocery amount.